 Lent has been called “spring training” for the Christian life.
 That’s appropriate, at least in the northern hemisphere. (“Lent” comes from the Anglo-Saxon word “lencthon,” which means the lengthening of the days, i.e. springtime).
 Training for athletes requires a disciplined regimen.
 The particular disciplines (ascetical practices) of Lent are the three “notable duties” that Jesus comments on in the Gospel for Ash Wednesday.
 These practices were already observed in Judaism.
 In the order in which they are listed in Matthew 6 they are: almsgiving, prayer, and fasting.
 The preamble to these spiritual practices as Jesus comments on them is “Beware of practicing your piety before others in order to be seen by them; for then you have no reward from your Father in heaven” (6:1).

 Jesus goes on to tell his disciples, “whenever you give alms, do not sound a trumpet before you.”
 In other words, don’t look for recognition for your charitable giving.
 “And whenever you pray” don’t “stand and pray in the synagogues and on the street corners.”
-In other words, don’t give long-winded prayers in houses of prayer and public places.
+In other words, don’t try to impress people with your piety.
 “And whenever you fast, do not look dismal.”
 In other words, don’t put on a performance.
 Jesus is recommending a hidden discipline known only to God.
 But he’s also not calling for a neurotic scrupulosity in which we fret over how secret our almsgiving, prayer, and fasting can be.
-The point is that we just go about doing it without calling attention to ourselves.
+The point is that we just go about doing these things without calling attention to ourselves.

 The important thing about Lent is that we focus on God and what God has done for us in Christ rather than on ourselves.
 In the hustle and bustle of everyday life it’s easy to lose focus.
 Lent is a time to focus again on God’s saving acts for us in the passion, death, and resurrection of Jesus the Christ and our call to follow Christ in the way of the cross.